arifch2009/Arif-SDN/README.md

-These folders contains files that have been implemented during the SDN MOOC course.
+SDN assignment carried out during the course are uploaded in this repository.